-If you have ever sung a song or read a poem aloud, you must have encountered end rhymes, because these are common type of rhyming patterns used in a poetic structure.
-End rhyme occurs when last syllables or words in two or more lines rhyme with each other.
-It is also known as tail rhyme that occurs at the end of the lines.
-The lines ending in similar sounds are pleasant to hear and give musical effect to the poem or song.
+If you have ever sung a song or read a poem aloud, you must have encountered end rhymes, because these are a common type of rhyming pattern used in a poetic structure.
+End rhyme occurs when the last syllables or words in two or more lines rhyme with each other.
+It is also known as “tail rhyme,” and occurs at the ends of the lines.
+The lines ending in similar sounds are pleasant to hear, and give musical effect to the poem or song.
 This is called the end rhyme.

 Types of Rhyme

-There are several types of rhymes besides end rhyme.
-However, end rhyme is one of the types of poetic rhymes, while most common types include:
+There are several types of rhyme besides end rhyme, of which end rhyme is one of the most commonly used types of poetic rhymes.
+Other types of rhyme include:

-- End rhyme – It comes at the end of the two successive lines.
+- End rhyme – It comes at the end of two successive lines.

-- Eye rhyme – It comprises of similar spellings not pronunciation such as in “rough” and “through.”
+- Eye Rhyme – It comprises of similar spellings, though not pronunciation, such as in “rough” and “through.”

-- Identical rhyme – It uses the same the word having identical sense and sound.
+- Identical rhyme – It uses the same word having identical sense and sound.

-- Feminine rhyme – It rhymes on one or two unstressed syllables like in “enticing,” and “endicing.”
+- Feminine Rhyme – It rhymes on one or two unstressed syllables, like “enticing,” and “endicing.”

 - Monorhyme – It uses just a single rhyme in a stanza such as in Black’s poem “silent, silent night.”

 - Pararhyme – It uses vowels in identical consonant pairs, such as in the words “groined, and groaned.”

 Internal Rhyme uses two rhyming words within a single line of poetry, such as:

 Example #1: The Raven (By Edgar Allen Poe)